K7413dS433d/chrome-linkSaver-extension/README.md

 # chrome-linkSaver-extension
-chrome link saver extintion using html ,css and js
+chrome link saver extension using html ,css and js